Full Synopsis

 Soon afterwards, Corny Collins is the guest DJ at the school's sophomore hop ("The Madison").
 Corny and Link are immediately impressed by Tracy's dance moves.

-Seaweed's song carries them into Motormouth Maybelle's Record Shop, where Seaweed introduces them to his sister, Little Inez, a dancer who was rejected at the Corny Collins auditions for being black.
+Seaweed's song carries them into Motormouth Maybelle's Record Shop, where Seaweed introduces them to his sister, Little Inez, a dancer who was rejected at the Corny Collins auditions for being Black.
 Motormouth Maybelle makes a grand entrance.
 Amber, having followed Link to the record shop, enters and is horrified at the proceedings.
-Velma, having followed Amber, enters immediately afterwards and is similarly horrified.
-Edna and Wilbur, having also been in the neighborhood, arrive as well and Velma and Edna immediately dislike each other.
+Velma, having followed Amber, enters immediately afterward and is similarly horrified.
+Having also been in the neighborhood, Edna and Wilbur arrive, and Velma and Edna immediately dislike each other.
 Velma and Amber storm out; Link refuses to leave with them.
 Tracy hatches a plan to integrate dancing on the TV show.
-Motormouth is enthusiastic but Link is reluctant to participate and departs.
+Motormouth is enthusiastic, but Link is reluctant to participate and departs.
 Edna is reluctant to participate as well, solely because she is embarrassed to be seen on TV due to her weight, but Motormouth assures her that she has nothing to be ashamed of ("Big, Blonde and Beautiful").

 The protest at the studio is disrupted by the police (called by Velma).
 Link expresses his support for Tracy as most of those present are arrested.